kaon-k-s/GeoQuiz/README.md

 # Description
-GeoQuiz is an adjustable gqame to test your knowledge of geography.
+GeoQuiz is an adjustable game to test your knowledge of geography.

 C#, MySQL